CP1401/Practicals/prac_02/README.md

 what the questions ask.
 Don't waste time by trying to save time skim-reading.
 Just read... and understand... then do.

-As you do the early non-coding questions, you can write your answers in a simple text file called `questions.txt`.
-Use whatever text editor you like, but you can use PyCharm to edit text files.
+As you do individual work on your computer, if you need help, start by talking to your peers.
+External JCUA students are encouraged to use Slack to ask questions of others in the class.

+Let's use PyCharm as our text editor:

+- Run PyCharm
+- Open your existing Practicals project (made last prac), or if you don't have it with you for some reason, create a new one following the instructions in the last prac.
+- Create a new folder (directory) with the exact name `prac_02`.
+Do not make a new project for each prac, only new folders.
+- Now create a new text file: Choose **File > New... > File**  (not Python file)
+- Name your file `questions.txt` (the `.txt` extension means PyCharm won't try and correct your Python code... it's just text).
+Also, the `.txt` extension means that LearnJCU will show it to your markers.
+- Make sure your new file is inside the prac_02 folder.
+If it isn't, just drag it inside.

 ## Quick Questions

+Add the heading "Quick Questions" to `questions.txt`.
+Leave a blank line, then answer these questions with numbering.

-1. Write two variable names that would be valid and well-named.
+1. Write two variable names that would be **valid** and well-named.
-2. Write two variable names that would be valid but not well-named.
+2. Write two variable names that would be **valid** but not well-named.
-3. Write two variable names that would not be valid.
+3. Write two variable names that would **not be valid**.
 4. What is the naming convention for variables in Python?
 5. What is a constant?
 Give an example of when you would use one.
 6. What is the naming convention for constants?